isaiahnields/algorithms/README.md

 # Algorithms
-> A repository containing various algorithms that I've implemented.
+> A repository containing various algorithms that I've implemented